 The duration and the geographic impact of the business disruption and related financial impact resulting from the coronavirus cannot be reasonably estimated at this time and our business could be adversely impacted by the effects.
-We are currently conducting clinical trials in United States for the treatment of ALI in COVID-19 patients and plan to initiate a clinical trial of DSTAT in AML later in 2020.
+We are currently conducting clinical trials of our product candidates in the United States.
 We rely on independent clinical investigators, contract research organizations and other third-party service providers to assist us in managing, monitoring and otherwise carrying out our non-clinical studies and clinical trials, and the outbreak may affect their ability to devote sufficient time and resources to our programs.
 Similarly, clinical site initiation and patient enrollment may be delayed due to concerns for patient safety and prioritization of healthcare resources toward the COVID-19 pandemic.
-We also rely on third party suppliers and contract manufacturers to produce the drug product we utilize in our clinical trials, and the outbreak may cause delays in delivery and increases in the cost of APIs and drug product.
-As a result, the expected timeline for data readouts of our non-clinical studies and clinical trials and certain regulatory filings, such as completion of a smallpox NDA submission, may be negatively impacted, and our APIs and drug product may become more expensive to obtain.
+We also rely on third party suppliers and contract manufacturers to produce the drug product we utilize in our clinical trials, and the outbreak may cause delays in delivery and increases in the cost of active pharmaceutical ingredients (APIs) and drug product.
+As a result, the expected timeline for data readouts of our non-clinical studies and clinical trials and certain regulatory filings may be negatively impacted, and our APIs and drug product may become more expensive to obtain.
 The COVID-19 pandemic is also causing disruption of global financial markets which, if sustained or recurrent, could make it more difficult for us to access capital.
 The ultimate impact of the COVID-19 pandemic is highly uncertain and subject to change, and may adversely affect our business, healthcare systems and the global economy as a whole.